Common Male Misinterpretations of Women

 Sex only happens when she feels like it.

 Almost universally, women say that it is difficult, if not impossible, to want to connect sexually if they don’t feel safe, cared for, helped amid stress, and tended to emotionally.
 Relationship connection must precede physical connection for most women.
 The opposite is often true for men, for whom physical connection is de-stressing and creates a feeling of relational closeness.
 As it turns out, positive attention is an aphrodisiac for both men and women, but that attention is nuanced by gender.
 Men generally feel drawn to intimacy with a woman who respects his intelligence, competence, strength, body, looks, success, or some combination thereof.
-Women generally feel drawn to intimacy with a man who listens to her, empathizes with her, prioritizes her, protects her heart, is there for her, helps her, and creates a peaceful atmosphere for her.
+Women generally feel drawn to intimacy with a man who listens to her, empathizes with her, prioritizes her, protects her heart, is there for her, helps her, and creates a peaceful, stress-reducing atmosphere.
 It is then that she is most likely to want to be intimate.
 And given the power differential between men and women, it is not OK to pressure or force a woman to bed.
 Better to make the bed.

 She's too soft on our sons; they’ll be wimps.